robyftp/Tree/README.md

-## What do you call a sheep with no legs?
-A cloud.
+## What do you get when you cross a pig and a pineapple?
+A porky pine